Holland St & College Ave Mobility Improvements

 Thanks for listening to our feedback!

-SomervilleSquared about 2 years ago
+SomervilleSquared almost 3 years ago

 I really like the Holland Ave bike lanes design!
 I have two pieces of feedback - 1.
 The corner of Curtis and Fairmont has very poor visibility.
 I take that often from both directions, and it's really hard for cars on Curtis and cars approaching on Fairmont to see each other.
 I don't know what could be done - maybe a bigger no parking zone on the corner, or maybe just a big mirror?
 2 - a traffic light at Holland and Cameron (with a big "do not block" area on Holland) would be fantastic.
 Left turns at that intersection are difficult in both directions, and lead to cars cutting off bikes and pedestrians as the only possible way to make the turn (it's one of the only ways to get between Somerville and Mass Ave, so I think it does need to remain easy for cars and